danbev/learning-ai/notes/ggml-quantization.md

 And this is a 32 bit unsigned integer, that is 4 bytes, and like `ggml_half` it can only store positive values.

-* QI is the quantized value
-* QK is the number of bits used for quantization
-* QR is the ratio of the quantized value and the number for which it is a quantization(?)

 ### Blocks
-In the coming sections we will look at types that are used in ggml and the all start with block_ and it was not clear to me what this meant and why blocks are used.
+In the coming sections we will look at types that are used in ggml and the all start with `block_` and it was not clear to me what this meant and why blocks are used.
 Blocks are simply tensors that are divided into blocks of a certain size and then quantized individually.
 As we will see we have a scaling factor when we quantize which is calculated based on the maximum value in the block.
 If just one or a few data points are extreme outliers (very high or very low compared to the rest of the data), they can disproportionately influence the scale factor.
 This is because the scale factor is often chosen to accommodate the maximum absolute value in the tensor.
 So instead the tensors are flattened into vectors and then divided into blocks of a certain size like 32, 64, or 128 elements.
-Each block is the scaled individually based on its own max absolute value.
+Each block is then scaled individually based on its own max absolute value.
 Outliers affect only the block they are in, rather than the entire dataset.